Sheffield Wednesday 4 Blackburn Rovers 2: Steve Bruce left delighted with four-star Wednesday

-SHEFFIELD Wednesday's unbeaten start under Steve Bruce stretched to 10 games as they maintained their faint play-off hopes at a rain-drenched Hillsborough.
+SHEFFIELD Wednesday's unbeaten start under Steve Bruce stretched to 10 games as they closed in on theplay-offs at a rain-drenched Hillsborough.

 Steven Fletcher scored his 10th league goal of the season early on and the man he was replaced by, Atdhe Nuhiu, headed home with his first touch in the 60th minute.